-Moving from an easy-going childhood of schoolwork, sports and theatre with singing and dance, along with wonderful playtime with her special friends, to one in which Chelsey's every move was met against a rigerous routine of blood testing (up to ten pokes a day) and up to six - often 8 needles per day injected into my beautiful daughter's frail body, then matched up with carbohydrate and protein intake, was incredibly daunting.
+Moving from an easy-going childhood of schoolwork, sports and theatre with song and dance, and wonderful playtime with her special friends, to one in which Chelsey's every move was met against a rigerous routine of blood testing (up to ten pokes a day) and up to six - often 8 needles per day injected into my beautiful daughter's frail body, then matched up with carbohydrate and protein intake, was incredibly daunting.
 Yet, I can confidently share that within two years, as Chelsey made the transition from elementary school to high school, we nailed it...pretty much.

 We were so fortunate to have been mentored by a group of gifted, highly-educated and caring medical professionals along the way.
 No family or individual can learn to manage this wickedly jarring and often 'silent' disease - in that most T1 diabetics look 'normal' - on their own.
-From Nurse Practioner, Doreen Hatton, to the Nutritionists and Nursing teams and the fabulous Dr. Dan and Dr. Dina, we rallied and thrived.
+From Nurse Practioner, Doreen Hatton, to the Nutritionists and Nursing teams and the fabulous Drs'.
+Dan and Dina, we rallied and thrived.

 This uplifting interview with Nurse Sharlene Hermon and Dr. Daniel Metzger brings some long anticipated positive news for families in British Columbia.